gillishermans/SIGI_results/README.md

-# Shape Inference and Grammar Induction from Three-Dimensional Buildings: Examples and Results
+# Shape Inference and Grammar Induction from Three-Dimensional Buildings: Examples, Evaluation and Results
 Images of buildings examples and new generated buildings for SIGI https://github.com/gillishermans/SIGI.

 We generated 5 unenclosed and enclosed buildings for each example with 20 and 50 production steps.